auth0/docs/articles/integrations/aws-api-gateway/index.md

     {"pets": [ {"id": 1, "type": "dog", "price": 249.99}]}
     ```
 You should see an empty return result (`{}`).
 Go to your GetPetInfo Lambda, and click **Test** again.
 You should now see a single pet.
 7. One more AWS Lambda function is required that does nothing.
 This is needed by the OPTIONS method for CORS as described in the following section.
-Repeat the steps for creating a Lambda function and name it “NoOp”.
+Repeat the steps for creating a Lambda function and name it "NoOp".
 For the code simply call `context.succeed('');`.
 8. Back in the AWS API Gateway console, select **Models > Resources**.
 Click **Create Resource**.
-Name the resource “Pets”, and click **Create Resource** again.
+Name the resource "Pets", and click **Create Resource** again.
 9. In the left pane, select `/pets` and then click the **CreateMethod** button.
 In the drop down, select *GET* and click the checkmark button.
 Select **Lambda Function** for integration type, select the region you are in, and select *GetPetInfo* for the Lambda function.
 Click **Save** and then **OK** in the popup.
 Click **Test**, and you should see the single pet returned in the response body.
 10. In the left pane, select `/pets` again, and click **CreateMethod**.
 In the drop down, select *POST*, and click the checkmark button.
 Select **Lambda Function** for integration type, select the region you are in, and select *UpdatePetInfo* for the Lambda function.
 Click **Save** and then **OK** in the popup. click **Test**, and for the request body paste:
     ```js